docker/docs/content/desktop/install/archlinux.md

 2. [Install Docker client binary on Linux](../../engine/install/binaries.md#install-daemon-and-client-binaries-on-linux).
 On Arch-based distributions, users must install the Docker client binary.
    Static binaries for the Docker client are available for Linux (as `docker`).

-3. Download the Arch package from the [release](../release-notes.md) page.
+3. Download the Arch package from the [Release notes](../release-notes.md).

 4. Install the package: